jwisda/actionstats/README.md

     Avg int //average time

 ### Config
+This package has been tested with the following default settings.
-These config settings can be changed from the defaults.
-The code may not work if you make changes to these defaults.
+These config settings can be changed from the defaults but not every possibility has been tested.

 #### MinActionLength
     type int default = 1